CandyCrushers/NumberGuessingGameSDLC/Project-Proposal.md

-# Project Proposal: Number Guessing Game [Numble]
+# Project Proposal: Number Guessing Game ("Numble")

 **Team Members**: Adam & Calvin
 **Client**: Ms. Kennedy
 **Date**: 11/14/2024

 ---

 ### 1. App Idea

-The number guessing game or, "Numble" is a game based off the popular New York Times games wordle.
-Users will be able to guess numbers in a Wordle type of way.
-Each wrong number they will be getting a clue of some sort.
-The game is a timed or non timed game each user is timed on how long it takes just like Wordle.
-Clues given help the user along the way.
-Users can verse other players in a 1v1 type of format.
+The number guessing game, "Numble," is inspired by the popular New York Times game, Wordle.
+Players will guess numbers in a Wordle-like manner.
+For each incorrect guess, players will receive a clue to guide them.
+The game offers both timed and non-timed modes, where users can see how long it takes to solve the puzzle, similar to Wordle.
+Additionally, players can challenge each other in a 1v1 format.

+---

 ### 2. Target Audience

-This game can appeal to different types of auidence.
-The recomended target would be from the ages of 10 and up.
-This game is specifically targeted for people who like numbers / math, and like guessing games.
-This game is not for the complicated and can be played by anyone with no real language barriers besides in game text.
+This game appeals to a diverse audience, with a recommended age group of 10 and up.
+It is specifically designed for people who enjoy numbers, math, and guessing games.
+The simplicity of the game ensures it is accessible to all, with no significant language barriers apart from in-game text.

+---

 ### 3. Goals and Vision

-The goal is to make a enganging game that anyone can play and have fun with free of charge.
+The goal is to create an engaging, fun, and accessible game that anyone can enjoy free of charge.

+---

 ### 4. Key Features

-List out the main features of your game.
-What will the game do?
-Include both gameplay features and any technical requirements.
-*List*:
+The game will include the following features:

-- Single-player mode along with a multiplayer mode for one versus one.
+- Single-player mode alongside a multiplayer mode for 1v1 challenges.
-- Puzzle with numbers that you have to guess in order to move on.
+- Number-based puzzles that players must solve to progress.
-- Progess tracker that tracks how fast a user gets a number
+- A progress tracker that records how quickly a user guesses the correct number.
-- Different types of levels with multiple of hints to help a user get to their corret number
+- Multiple levels with a variety of hints to assist users in finding the correct number.

+---

 ### 5. Success Criteria

-This game will be made a success when all of the features or up to a stable enviorment and can be used and can be worked on.
-Along with having a stable enviorment to push and update the game when needed.
+The game will be considered a success when:

+- All features are implemented and stable.
+- The game operates in a reliable environment that allows for updates and bug fixes as needed.

+---

 ### 6. Technical Requirements

-Some technical skills for the game would need it has to run on mobile and on all platforms so IOS, Andriod, Google, and motoroala.
-It also should be capatiable with most PC's and operating systems.
+The game must meet the following technical requirements:

+- Compatibility with mobile devices on iOS, Android, Google, and Motorola platforms.
+- Compatibility with most PCs and operating systems.
+- A responsive design that ensures smooth performance across all devices.